sarasrking/Network-Know-How/Episode 2.md

 - Knowing about network speeds means good data movement decisions.
 ---

-# NETWORKS
+# NETWORKS AND CONNECTIONS

- Here is a list of different networks in Australia and their client base.
+ Here is a list of different technologies used in Australia for connecting computers and the internet:

 - **ADSL** – domestic, small business
 - **NBN** – domestic (being rolled out), CBD, schools
 - **NREN** – universities, CSIRO, some schools and hospitals

-Each of these networks has different properties.
+Each of these has different properties.

 ## ADSL

-Digital subscriber line (DSL) service provides a connection to the Internet through the telephone network.
+ A digital subscriber line (DSL) service provides a connection to the Internet through the telephone network.
 Asymmetric digital subscriber line (ADSL) is a type of DSL technology.
 In ADSL, bandwidth and bit rate are said to be asymmetric, meaning greater *toward* the customer premises (downstream) than the reverse (upstream).
 ADSL2+ extends the capability of basic ADSL by doubling the number of downstream channels.
 The data rates can be as high as 24 Mbit/s downstream and up to 1.4 Mbit/s upstream.

 ADSL2+ service is most commonly offered in highly-populated metropolitan areas and subscribers must be in close geographical locations to the provider in order to receive ADSL2+.
 The further the subscriber is from the telephone exchange the slower the connection.